samuelcornell/selfiemap/README.md

 [The map and story can be found here.](https://samuelcornell.github.io/selfiemap/source/index.html)

 This map is evolving as new cases arises.
+It includes cases of reported misadventure in the natural environment which lead to death or injury and are attributed to taking selfies or social media-related activity.
 There is a particular focus on those cases in Australia, at aquatic locations.
 It is not intended to be a comprehensive list or database of every selfie-related event in the world.
 Nevertheless, it provides a geographical snapshot and highlights the scale of the issue, globally and in Australia.

 # Project Description